Jump to:

 Most garage door openers have an automatic trolley.
 If your door has one, the process of reconnecting the garage door with the opener is simple.
 All you have to do is reset your garage door after the power outage is over.

-1. Shut the door: Make sure the garage door is completely shut.
-There should be no gaps between the door and floor.
+- Shut the door: Make sure the garage door is completely shut.
+There should be no gaps between the door and the floor.

-4. Watch it reconnect: Wait for the reconnection process to complete.
-The chain should move the trolley into place and connect it to the arm on the garage door.
+- Watch it reconnect: Wait for the reconnection process to complete.
+The chain should move the trolley into place and connect it to the garage door arm.

-5. Open and close the door: Once you have the door reconnected, operate the garage door opener once or twice to make sure everything is running smoothly.
+- Open and close the door: Once the door is reconnected, operate the garage door opener once or twice to ensure smooth operation.

 How to Reconnect an Opener Without an Automatic Trolley: